-In FY08, total extramural research funding to MUSC was \$202M with \$101M from the National Institutes of Health.
-Of the \$202M, ~72% is federal funding and ~16% is corporate funding. ~25% of federal funding and ~87% of corporate funding involves human research protocols submitted to the IRB.
+In FY11, total extramural research funding to MUSC was \$243M with \$118M from the National Institutes of Health.
+Of the \$243M, ~60% is federal funding and ~13% is corporate funding. ~31% of federal funding and ~77% of corporate funding involves human research protocols submitted to the IRB.
 The majority of human research studies operate under the oversight of the Department of Health and Human Services and the Food and Drug Administration.

 The categories of study participants include adults with normal decision-making capacity, adults with impaired decision making capacity, pregnant subjects, children, prisoners, employees and students.
 No categories of human subjects are specifically excluded.
-Special oversight mechanisms are in place for the review and monitoring of studies with vulnerable populations (Section 3.2 - Vulnerable Subject Populations).
+We have a limited number of transnational studies.
+Special oversight mechanisms are in place for the review and monitoring of studies with vulnerable populations (Six components of the HRPP Program Guide Section 8 address vulnerable subject populations).